Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Safety

 Implementing additional safety modules and testing mechanisms (Tables \ref{testing0}, \ref{testing1}) enhances the system's safety.
 Real-time monitoring of the system's behavior allows for detecting abnormalities or deviations from safe operation.
 Hu et al. \cite{hu2023planningoriented}, Renz et al. \cite{renz2022plantc121c}, Wu et al. \cite{wu2022trajectoryc120}, and Hawke et al. \cite{hawke2020urban} implement a planner that identifies collision-free routes, reduces possible infractions, and compensates for potential failures or inaccuracies.
 Renz et al. \cite{renz2022plantc121c} use a rule-based expert algorithm for their planner, while Wu et al. \cite{wu2022trajectoryc120} propose a trajectory + control model that predicts a safe trajectory over the long horizon.
 Hu et al. \cite{hu2023planningoriented} also employ a goal planner to ensure safety.
 Codevilla et al. \cite{codevilla2019exploringc61} demonstrate the system's ability to respond appropriately and return the vehicle to a safe state when encountering potential inconsistencies.
 Similarly, Zhao et al. \cite{zhao2021samc65} incorporate stop intentions to help avoid hazardous traffic situations and respond appropriately.
 These mechanisms ensure that the system can detect and respond to abnormal or unexpected situations, thereby reducing the risk of accidents or unsafe behavior.

-Adversarial attack \cite{wu2023adversarial} methods, as shown in the Table \ref{testing0}, are utilized in End-to-End driving testing to evaluate the correctness of the output control signal.
+Adversarial attack \cite{wu2023adversarial} methods, as shown in the Table \ref{testing0}, are utilized in driving testing to evaluate the correctness of the output control signal.
 These testing methodologies aim to identify vulnerabilities and assess the robustness against adversaries.
-The End-to-End testing oracle Table (\ref{testing1}) determines the correct control decision within a given scenario.
+The End-to-End testing oracle (Table~\ref{testing1}) determines the correct control decision within a given scenario.
 Metamorphic testing tackles the oracle problem by verifying the consistency of the steering angle \cite{hanselmann2022king2orc99} across various weather and lighting conditions.
 It provides a reliable way to ensure that the steering angle remains stable and unaffected by these factors.
 Differential testing \cite{zhao2021samc65} exposes inconsistencies among different DNN models by comparing their inference results for the same scenario.
 If the models produce different outcomes, it indicates unexpected behavior and potential issues in the system.
 The model-based oracle employs a trained probabilistic model to assess and predict potential risks \cite{codevilla2019exploringc61} in real scenarios.
 By monitoring the environment, it can identify situations that the system may not adequately handle.

 Safety metrics provide quantitative measures to evaluate the performance of autonomous driving systems and assess how well the system functions in terms of safety.
 Time to Collision (TTC), Conflict Index (CI), Crash Potential Index (CPI), Time to React (TTR), and others are some of the metrics that can provide additional objective comparisons between the safety performance of various approaches and identify areas that require improvement.
-Safety metrics are crucial for monitoring and developing safe and reliable driving solutions.
-A detailed description of these metrics is provided in Table \ref{metrices}.
+A description of these metrics is provided in Table \ref{metrices}.